 - swollen and stiff joints

 Rashes associated with psoriasis can appear anywhere on your body, and they tend to be covered in silvery scales.
-Psoriasis rashes are often itchy, but rashes from lupus typically aren’t.
+Psoriasis rashes are often itchy, while rashes from lupus typically aren’t.

 Lupus and psoriasis can both flare up, often unexpectedly.
 You can have lupus or psoriasis but go through long periods where you experience no noticeable symptoms.
 Flare-ups are usually caused by specific triggers.

 Stress is a common trigger for both psoriasis and lupus.
-Stress management techniques are especially worth learning if you have either condition.
+Stress management techniques are worth learning if you have either condition.